udevbe/tinyh264/README.md

 - Emscripten
 - Rake

-Make sure you have sourced the emscripten environment.
+Make sure you have sourced the emscripten environment and run `npm run build`.

-inside the `wasm` folder run `rake clean && rake`.